 Address the worry about being seen entering a psychotherapist's office or recognized in a shared waiting room, especially for public figures.

 Does distance psychotherapy work?

 Yes!
 Many people can benefit from psychotherapy delivered remotely.
 Dealing with anxiety and depression, navigating life transitions, resolving career questions, and working through relationship issues can all be accomplished utilizing phone and video technology.
 Sometimes in-person check-ins will be needed, especially during times of high stress.
 If I determine that continuing to work in this way is no longer appropriate, we will discuss it and create a new plan of action.

 Are distance session right for me?

 Distance sessions may not be a good option for people who are unable to regularly keep themselves safe or provide for their own care as in the case of people with dementia, psychosis, and severe substance abuse.
 People who have a low tolerance for distress, who struggle to manage how intensely and how long they feel negative emotions like anger, hurt, fear, or sadness, or who have active suicidal urges may also not be appropriate for this type of work.

 As a clinical psychologist licensed in California, I am only able to provide distance sessions to people who are currently in California.

 Do I need special software or equipment?

-If you are interested in learning more about phone and video options for psychotherapy or coaching, please complete a phone consultation request, and I'll be in touch soon.
+If you are interested in learning more about phone and video options for psychotherapy, please complete a phone consultation request, and I'll be in touch soon.